SS Persian Monarch: Development and design

-The Royal Exchange Shipping Company, better known as Monarch Line, was a small British shipping company in the 1870s that focused on sailing ships that carried cargo to the Mediterranean and Far East.
+The Royal Exchange Shipping Company, better known as Monarch Line, was a small British shipping company that focused on sailing ships that carried cargo to the Mediterranean and Far East during the 1870s.
 In 1879, the company decided to launch a new venture: passenger service between New York and London.
 For the new route, it ordered the large steamships Assyrian Monarch, Persian Monarch, Egyptian Monarch, and Lydian Monarch.
 The four ships were similar in design, with Persian Monarch having a length of 360 ft, a beam of 48 ft, a net register tonnage of 2,568 tons, and a gross tonnage of 3,725 tons.
 She was fitted with one funnel, four masts, a coal-powered two-cylinder steam engine and a single propeller that could produce 500 hp and a top speed of 12.5 kn.
 The hull was made of iron and had a capacity for 1,000 steerage passengers and between 40 and 60 passengers in the saloon.
 The hull was subdivided by six concrete bulkheads.
 Two decks were made of iron, in addition to another deck and the shelter deck.
 She was built by Archibald McMillan & Son at Dumbarton and was laid down in 1880, launched on 8 September, and completed in November.

 Service history

 Monarch Line

-Persian Monarch soon joined the company, and was the first Monarch Line ship to reach New York City.
+Persian Monarch soon joined the company, and was the first Monarch Line vessel to reach New York City.
 In late December 1880, the steamship sailed from New York to London, but encountered poor weather.
 The ship was thrown around by the waves, and a leak sprung in the aft.
 The amount of water rapidly overwhelmed the pumps and began to flood a cargo hold before the captain abandoned the voyage and returned to New York.
-The steamship rendezvoused with a tugboat that helped get the flooding under control, which allowed her to reach a drydock in the city.
-The ship was regularly involved in similar mishaps, such as an incident in 1881 when she lost her propeller or when she ran aground in 1886.
+The steamship rendezvoused with a tugboat that helped get the flooding under control, which allowed her to reach a dry dock in the city.
+The ship was regularly involved in similar mishaps, such as an incident in 1881 when she lost her propeller and had to sail for London under sail or when she ran aground off Devonshire in 1886.
 While in nominal service, Persian Monarch and her sister ships carried cattle to London and immigrants to New York despite Monarch Line's fiscal instability.
-By 1884, the company struggled to find passengers and increased competition from the Twin Screw Line forced it to liquidate in 1887.
+By 1884, the company struggled to find passengers during a recession and increased competition from the Twin Screw Line forced it to liquidate in 1887.
 The ships were sold off, with Persian Monarch being sold to Wilson Line.